tpoisot/ms_pop_networks/ms_pop.md

 strength of interactions.
 Any direct interaction arises from the "physical" interaction of only two species, and as we have already detailed, these can be modified by local relative abundances and/or species traits.
-Indirect interactions, on the other hand, are established through the involvment of another party that the two focal species, either through cascading effect (herbivorous species compete with insect laying eggs on plants) or through physical mediation of the environment (bacterial exudates increase
+Indirect interactions, on the other hand, are established through the involvement of another party that the two focal species, either through cascading effect (herbivorous species compete with insect laying eggs on plants) or through physical mediation of the environment (bacterial exudates increase